 He graduated cum laude at the University of Turin with a thesis on European environmental law, then he achieved a Ph.D. in Public Law at Pavia University with a research on environmental damages.

-He was a visiting professor of Environmental Law at the UPO (University of Piemonte Orientale) from 2004 to 2014, adjunct professor of Administrative Law at the University of Turin from 2014 to 2016 and he is adjunct professor of Environmental Law at the University of Turin from 2017 to 2019 and he’s currently adjunt professor of “EU and Transnational Environmental Law” at the Engineering Faculty in the University of Genova.
+He was adjunt professor of Environmental Law at the UPO (University of Piemonte Orientale) from 2004 to 2014, adjunct professor of Administrative Law at the University of Turin from 2014 to 2016, adjunct professor of Environmental Law at the University of Turin from 2017 to 2019 and he’s currently adjunt professor of “EU and Transnational Environmental Law” at the Engineering Faculty in the University of Genova.

 After qualifying in 1995, he always practiced as an administrative lawyer: more in depth he experienced the international law firm Allen & Overy and then the prominent Italian law firm Tosetto, Weigmann & Associati, based in Turin and Milan, where he worked from 2001 to 2016, becoming equity partner in 2006.